 The February 19, 1897 records in the Broome County Clerk’s Office indicate that five gentlemen of German background filed a certificate of incorporation pursuant to the Membership Corporation Law of the state of New York.
 The name of the corporation was Germania Maennerchor of Binghamton, N.Y.

 The going was sometimes rough in the early years, but finally in January, 1923, a group of nineteen musicians and members gathered and made a motion to start a club under the name of “Deutscher Gesang Und Music Club.”
-In 1927, an application for membership to the Central New York Saengerbund was filed.
-Our first director was Adele Winkler, and in June, 1928, or society attended our first Saengerfest in Schenectady, and in October of that year, a motion was made and carried to change the name of the club to Germania Maennerchor.
+In 1927, an application for membership to the Central New York Sängerbund was filed.
+Our first director was Adele Winkler, and in June, 1928, our society attended our first Saengerfest in Schenectady, and in October of that year, a motion was made and carried to change the name of the club to Germania Männerchor.

-Since then, the Germania Maennerchor has been a member of the New York State Saengerbund, and we have competed in the singing competitions and performed at various functions.
-In June, 1998, the men and ladies auxiliary were merged and are now known as the German Club of Binghamton (incorporated as Germania Maennerchor).
+Since then, the Germania Männerchor has been a member of the New York State Sängerbund, and we have competed in the singing competitions and performed at various functions.
+In June, 1998, the men and ladies auxiliary were merged and are now known as the Binghamton German Club (incorporated as Germania Maennerchor).
 Dr. Michael Kinney was our Choral Director for over 25 years.
-Our current Choral Director is Randy Messing.
+More recently, Randy Messing directed the chorus.
+Our current Choral Director is Bill Snyder.